 Methods

-Consistent with other benchmarking efforts, we use two typical queries for the benchmark: spatial overlay (containment query) and arithmetic operation (selecition query) (Aji et al., 2013).
+Consistent with other benchmarking efforts, we use two typical queries for the benchmark: spatial overlay (containment query) and arithmetic operation (selection query) (Aji et al., 2013).
 Many GIS applications in ecosystem science use these primitive operations.
-Foe example, the construction of an area Normalized Difference Vegetation Index (NVDI) can be broken into three arithmetic operations: one subtraction of images corresponding to the visible and near infrared bands, one addition of the the aforementioned bands, and a division of the intermediate difference and sum.
+For example, the construction of an area Normalized Difference Vegetation Index (NVDI) can be broken into three arithmetic operations: one subtraction of images corresponding to the visible and near infrared bands, one addition of the the aforementioned bands, and a division of the intermediate difference and sum.

 Like other benchmarking efforts, we use real environmental datasets to emulate real-world applications of spatial operations.
 The primary gridded dataset used was the 2010 California Multisource Augmented Landcover Map (CAML) (Hollander, 2010).
 The data set fuses multiple surveys including: land cover maps from the California Department of Water Resources, pesticide use reports from the California Department of Pesticide Regulation, farmland maps from the California Department of Conservation, and previous multi-source land cover maps from the California Department of Forestry and Fire Protection.
 Each pixel represents 50 square meters of land surface area.
 The primary vector dataset used was the 2014 Cartographic Boundary File for the state of California.
 Specifically, county political boundaries were used from the US Census Bureau’s geographic database (MAF/TIGER, 2014).
 Table 1 shows general properties of the data sets.